Celtic fans left guessing after Uefa tweet on Tottenham midfielder Victor Wanyama | Goal.com

 🍀 #FridayFeeling 💪💪💪#UEL pic.twitter.com/vMZ7oUmLZB— UEFA Europa League (@EuropaLeague) January 11, 2019

-The Uefa account tweeted an image of the Kenyan captain with the caption "Friday Feeling", with the player in a Celtic kit, from when he was part of the Scottish Premiership outfit between 2011 and 2013, plus emojis of a shamrock and three flexing biceps.
+The Uefa account tweeted an image of the Kenyan captain with the caption "Friday Feeling", and in a Celtic kit, from when he was part of the Scottish Premiership outfit between 2011 and 2013, plus emojis of a shamrock and three flexing biceps.

 Wanyama became a fan favourite during his two years at Celtic between 2011 and 2013, making 91 appearances in all competitions and scoring 13 goals.